PrincessG/Phylip_Concat/README.md

 Phylip_Concat
 =============

-Create a giant concatenated phylip format file of your loci
+#To create one giant concatenated phylip file for all your loci run the following:

+python  /usr/local/bin/format_nexus_files_for_raxml.py ~/Desktop/PSG_Analyses/Percomorph_500/ ~/Desktop/PSG_Analyses/Percomorph_500_Phylip/